fyookball/ChainBet/MULTIPLAYER.md

 ## Phase 2: Bet Participant Acceptance

+Next, other players (up to 11 other players) can join the bet.
+Hereinafter, we will refer to all other players as "Bob".
+Bob(s) need to send their public key and their commitment secret in this phase.

 NOTE: This transaction ID of the transaction containing this phase 2 message, herein referred to as the <participant_opreturn_txn_id>.

 OP_RETURN OUTPUT: